otto-de/api-guidelines/api-guidelines/async/format/naming-conventions/rules/must-name-events-in-past-tense.md

 ---
-type: MUST
 id: R200004
 ---

-# name events in past tense
+# MUST name events in past tense

 Events must be named in past tense to clearly communicate that the event has happened in the past.